Judge’s order limits government contact with social media operators, raises disinformation questions

 The order also prohibits the agencies and officials from pressuring social media companies “in any manner” to try to suppress posts, raising questions about what officials could even say in public forums.

-Doughty’s order, which is likely to be appealed, blocks the administration from taking such actions pending further arguments in his court in a lawsuit filed by Republican attorneys general in Missouri and Louisiana.
-White House press secretary Karine Jean-Pierre said the Justice Department was reviewing the injunction and evaluating its potential options.
+Doughty’s order blocks the administration from taking such actions pending further arguments in his court in a lawsuit filed by Republican attorneys general in Missouri and Louisiana.

+The Justice Department file a notice of appeal and said it would also seek to try to stay the court’s order.

-“We certainly disagree with this decision,” she said.
-She declined to offer further comment.
+White House press secretary Karine Jean-Pierre said, “We certainly disagree with this decision.”
+She declined to comment further.

+An administration official said there was some concern about the impact the decision would have on efforts to counter domestic extremism — deemed by the intelligence community to be a top threat to the nation — but that it would depend on how long the injunction remains in place and what steps platforms take on their own.
+The official was not authorized to speak publicly and spoke on the condition of anonymity.

-The lawsuit alleges that government officials used the possibility of favorable or unfavorable regulatory action to coerce social media platforms to squelch what it considered misinformation on a variety of topics, including COVID-19 vaccines, President Joe Biden’s son Hunter, and election integrity.
+The lawsuit alleges that government officials used the possibility of favorable or unfavorable regulatory action to coerce social media platforms to squelch what the administration considered misinformation on a variety of topics, including COVID-19 vaccines, President Joe Biden’s son Hunter, and election integrity.

 The injunction — and Doughty’s accompanying reasons saying the administration “seems to have assumed a role similar to an Orwellian ‘Ministry of Truth’” — were hailed by conservatives as a victory for free speech and a blow to censorship.